SkygearIO/features/features/202-session-management/design.md

 Session list API returns a list of valid session of a user.
 Each list entry contains the session ID and session attributes.
 Access token / refresh token of the session would not be included.
+Parsed user agent data is also returned.

 Revoke sessions API revokes a specific session, or all sessions other than the requesting session.
 A `session_delete` event would be generated for all sessions to be revoked.

+Update session API allows updating name of session.
+Custom attributes can also be updated using master key.

 ## Access / Refresh Token